Current Graduate Students

 Kaitlin is a developmental program student working with Dr. Abbie Goldberg (clinical program faculty).

-Ellen is a 5th year clinical program student conducting dissertation research in relationship risk factors for perinatal mental illness.
+Ellen is a clinical program student conducting dissertation research in relationship risk factors for perinatal mental illness.
 She is conducting a pilot study of a preventative relationship health intervention for expectant partners, co-located in obstetric clinics, to decrease the incidence of perinatal mood and anxiety disorders.
 Ellen is also interested in integrated care, reducing barriers to psychological treatment, and dissemination practices.
 Ellen is working with Dr. James Córdova and collaborates with Dr. Nancy Byatt at UMass Memorial Hospital.
+She is currently on internship at the Suffolk University Counseling, Health, and Wellness Center.

 Alyssa Faro is a clinical program student working with Dr. Laura McKee.
 Her research interests surround parenting practices and outcomes for children at risk of developing internalizing disorders.
 She received her BA in Psychology from Connecticut College in 2009.